fpasquinisantos/data202/03modeling/mod06_missingdata.md

 Understanding the type of missing data helps in choosing the right imputation or handling strategy.
 There are three main types:

-   - **Missing Completely at Random (MCAR)**: Data is missing purely by chance, and the missingness is unrelated to both the observed and unobserved data.
+   - **Missing Completely at Random (MCAR)**: Data is missing purely by chance or "accident", and the missingness is unrelated to both the observed and unobserved data.
 In this case, the absence of data has no pattern or correlation with any variable.
      - **Example**: A sensor fails randomly and doesn’t record values at certain time points, but the failure is unrelated to the environment or sensor readings.
      - **Implication**: Since data is missing completely randomly, removing or imputing it does not introduce bias.